Frequently Asked Questions

 How are the reels of microfilm divided, i.e. by month, year, etc.?

 This varies from paper to paper.
 For example, some weeklies have a years' entirety on a reel, and some dailies have only a half-month on a reel.
-Please contact us for more information.
+You can find out the date ranges on all of our reels by referring to our Microfilm Holdings list, or by finding it's record in the library's catalog.

 I want to do research on my family history, but I don't know which newspapers might have information.
 What should I do?

-For most Georgia newspapers, there are no indexes to tell you which issues contain articles about specific names, topics, etc.; researchers must find this information by painstakingly going through each issue of the relevant papers.
-The Georgia Newspaper Project can give you information about which newspaper issues we have microfilmed and can supply copies of, but we cannot perform research.
-Please view the list of researchers who have indicated a willingness to do research for a fee.
+The Georgia Newspaper Project does not perform research for patrons.
+You will have to examine the microfilm yourself or hire a researcher.
+For most Georgia newspapers, there are no indexes to tell you which issues contain articles about specific names, topics, etc. Researchers must find this information by going through each issue of the relevant papers.
+Please view our list of researchers who have indicated a willingness to do research for a fee.

 Do the University of Georgia Libraries microfilm anything besides Georgia newspapers?